NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 ******************

 A single dehumidifier can be entered as a ``/HPXML/Building/BuildingDetails/Appliances/Dehumidifier``.
+If not entered, the simulation will not include a dehumidifier.

   ==============================================  ==========  ==========  ===========  ========  =======  ========================================
   Element                                         Type        Units       Constraints  Required  Default  Notes